arschmitz/qunit-assert-classes/README.md

 # QUnit Classes assertion plugin

 A set of assertions for checking thats an element has ( or does not have ) any number of classes.
 The check is order independent and gives a diff of the expected classes.
+Accepts either a single Dom node or a jQuery object containing exactly one element.

+### NOTE: While this accepts jQuery objects it has no dependency on jQuery

 ## Usage